-If this is a continuation of an EPAC please add in any significant changes eg Mia has just completed a 10 week programme with the Sensory OT, this has had a significant impact on reducing her anxiety on arrival at school each morning.
-Or, Sarah received an Annual Letterbox contact from her Birth Mother in January, this unsettled her for a few weeks and we saw a re- emergence of separation anxiety in this time.
+If this is a continuation of an SGO/CAO Education Plan please add in any significant changes eg Lily has just completed a 10 week programme with the Sensory OT, this has had a huge impact on reducing her anxiety on arrival at school each morning.
+Or, Lily received an Annual Letter box contact from her Birth Mother in January, this unsettled her for a few weeks, and we saw a re- emergence of separation anxiety from her guardian in this time.

 Please review any previously set targets here.
-If this is the first EPAC and there are no previous targets, please skip to the next section.
+If this is the first SGO/CAO Education Plan and there are no previous targets, please skip to the next section.